-THE PROCESS The project team has initiated a comprehensive environmental study to thoroughly analyze the corridor and determine the best approach for improving mobility.
+THE PROCESS The project team has initiated a comprehensive study to thoroughly analyze the corridor and determine the best approach for improving mobility.
 This study will identify a full range of alternatives, incorporate previous analyses, and through extensive analysis and community outreach, identify a recommended solution.
 Local and regional connectivity will be a key consideration.
 Throughout the process, the community will be consulted on a wide range of elements, such as bicycle and pedestrian accommodations, public transit, aesthetics, noise mitigation, environmental sustainability, neighborhood access and roadway design.
-While recognizing the input from previous efforts, the process will encourage feedback and fresh ideas from the community.
+While recognizing the input from previous efforts, the process encourages feedback and fresh ideas from the community.

-INNOVATIVE APPROACH

-The project team will implement a number of innovative concepts as part of the environmental study, including a context sensitive solutions program designed to identify community values and incorporate them into the project design.
-As part of that effort, in July 2011, the Mobility Authority, in partnership with TxDOT, hosted the Green Mobility Challenge, a sustainable design competition that challenged Texas' most creative landscape architects, planners and engineers to propose better ways of constructing, operating and maintaining future transportation projects, including the intersection of US 290 and SH 71.
-The project team will consider incorporating a number of ideas in the project.
+INNOVATIVE APPROACH The project team will implement a number of innovative concepts as part of the study, including a Context Sensitive Solutions (CSS) process designed to identify community values and incorporate them into the project design.
+In July 2011, the Mobility Authority, in partnership with TxDOT, hosted the Green Mobility Challenge, a sustainable design competition that challenged Texas' most creative landscape architects, planners and engineers to propose better ways of constructing, operating and maintaining future transportation projects, including the intersection of US 290 and SH 71.
+The project team has incorporated some of the design elements from the Green Mobility Challenge into the mobility concepts and will consider incorporating a number of the sustainable elements in the alternatives that move forward for further evaluation as we begin the CSS process.
 For more information about the Green Mobility Challenge, visit GreenMobilityChallenge.com.